-You may have already done a lot of research on line and you have found that splits and finger sleeves at bed time can help you wake up with straight fingers.
-They key to the splints and sleeves is to prevent your hand from making a fist in the middle of the night.
+You may have already done a lot of research online and you have found that splits and finger sleeves at bedtime can help you wake up with straight fingers.
+The key to the splints and sleeves is to prevent your hand from making a fist in the middle of the night.
 You have also found while this will help, it is not a long-term solution, you still have pain and it is getting bothersome.
 If you are a musician or someone who requires finger dexterity, it is of course impacting your ability to make a living and splints and sleeves are not realistic answers for you.

 Treatments: The A1 pulley and the flexor tendon.
 This is where the Tenosynovitis is and ligament injury

 Let’s introduce the main culprit in all this.
 The A1 pulley and the flexor tendon.
 This is where the Tenosynovitis is.

 As it has probably been explained to you already, the flexor tendon attaches the muscles of the forearm to the bones of the fingers.
 To do this, the flexor tendons pass through a groove or tunnel in the palm of the hand into the fingers.
 Your problem is recognized as “Stenosing Tenosynovitis” an inflammation of the tendon (Tendinitis) and the tendon sheath inside of this groove or tunnel.

 The “Pulley” is a ring-like soft tissue structure along the tendon sheath that holds the flexor tendons to the finger bones.
 The pulley works just like a pulley should, it provides a point or base that the tendon can glide along as the finger moves.
 The pulley at the base of the finger is the A1 pulley and the main culprit in trigger finger.
 If the pulley is not working correctly, the tendon gets stuck.